DFE-Digital/bat-design-history/app/posts/find-teacher-training/2024-06-18-improving-course-pages.md

 Discussion on location to decide how to best present information about school placements to provide the most accurate information to support both candidates and providers.

-Discussion on the purpose of Find s the provider websites, to ensure we have a clear strategy and purpose that supports future iterations.
+Discussion on the purpose of Find vs the provider websites, to ensure we have a clear strategy and purpose that supports future iterations.